-Nike in China: Business is blooming
+Nike in China: Business is booming

-Channel Strategy of Nike in China: Digitalization
+Channel Strategy of Nike in China: Digital Sales

-DTC strategy of Nike in China
+D2C strategy of Nike in China

 Nike’s China brand-own digital channels